A diagrammatic approach to reflection functors: Quasi-inverse

 where $\mathsf{T}$ is the composition

-The outer diagram of (\ref{pic:17}) is the outer diagram of (\ref{pic:16}).
-It is easy to see the commutativity of the inner diagrams of (\ref{pic:16}) except (W), (X) and (Y).
+The outer diagram of (\ref{pic:17}) is the outer diagram of Figure \ref{fig:8}.
+It is easy to see the commutativity of the inner diagrams of (\ref{pic:17}) except (X),(Y) and (Z).
 Hence, it remains to verify these three diagrams commute.